sirajudheenam/pki/README.md

 ### Prerequisites

 - minikube running k8s locally
-- access to any cloud
+- or access to any cloud

 In order to run this on minikube or Cloud, let us use `go-mtls-server` as `SERVER_NAME`